Rossia pacifica: Feeding habits

 The stubby squid has a hardened beak it uses to eat, its mouth is centered on the body and all tentacles connect at this point as well.
 It has adapted to a carnivorous diet by using a raptorial style of hunting.
 The squid will use its specialized eyes to locate the prey and then attack with its tentacles.
 More than 80% of their diet is shrimps but they also consume small crabs, mysida, fish and other cephalopods.

 Reproduction

 Breeding takes place in late summer and autumn in deep water.
-The male will transfer the spermataphores (bundles of sperm) into the female's mantle cavity with his hectocotylus, first left arm.
+The male will transfer the spermatophores (bundles of sperm) into the female's mantle cavity with his hectocotylus, first left arm.
 The mature male and female die soon after breeding, having lived for about two years.
-The average female will deposit between twenty-five and fifty eggs in clusters, attaching them to the underside of stones, clams or faissal manda.
-The capsules are creamy-white, hard and durable they take four to nine months to hatch and receive no additional care.
+The average female will deposit between twenty-five and fifty eggs in clusters, attaching them to the underside of stones, clams or sponges.
+The capsules, hard, durable, and creamy-white in color, take four to nine months to hatch and receive no additional care.
 The egg itself (4–5 mm in diameter), is contained in a larger capsule (8 mm by 15 mm).
 The juveniles that emerge are miniature versions of the adults.